What Is Chinese Overtime?

-“Chinese overtime” is an informal term for the way the Fair Labor Standards Act (FLSA) defines and regulates the payment of employees who work “fluctuating workweeks.”
+Variable rate overtime, AKA “Chinese overtime,” is an informal term for the way the Fair Labor Standards Act (FLSA) defines and regulates the payment of employees who work “fluctuating workweeks.”

-But for Chinese overtime to be legal, employers have to meet 5 specific requirements first.
+For Chinese overtime to be legal, employers have to meet 5 specific requirements.
 Here’s how to know if you’re being paid “Chinese overtime” legally:

 1. You Work A “Fluctuating Workweek”